Have you ever had a “Crafternoon” with your kids or nanny kids?

 You’ll want to tie a string around the pine cone so you can hang them up from the branches outside.

-I find this step is easiest to do before you paint the peanut butter on just so it keeps things less messy.
+This step is easiest to do before you paint the peanut butter on, just so it keeps things less messy.

 Next, you’ll want to scoop out peanut butter from the jar, and cover the whole pine cone with that peanut butter.

-This part can get messy and what I found is that the creamier and softer the peanut (or sun) butter is, the easier this process.
+This part can get messy, and the creamier and softer the peanut (or sun) butter is, the easier this process.

-I, of course, had some refrigerated peanut butter on hand.
-I thought I softened it but it was still pretty difficult to spread around.
-Lesson learned… I definitely recommend a creamy peanut butter for this.
+Refrigerated peanut butter can be tricky here.
+Even when it seems softened, it can still be pretty difficult to spread around, so we definitely recommend a creamy peanut butter for this.

 Next you will want to dump some birdseed into a shallow pie dish or maybe even a larger bowl.

-I found that a bowl is better than a plate just to help kind of contain the mess.
+A bowl is better than a plate, just to help kind of contain the mess.

 You’ll want to roll the pine cone coated in peanut butter around inside of the bird seed, and finally you want to hang your pine cone up near a window where you and your child can observe the different birds who stopped by for a snack.

-My dining room got covered in birdseed, which is totally fine because my kids like to help clean up too thankfully.
+A dining room can easily get covered in birdseed, which is totally fine if your kids like to help clean up too.

-Result: My kids loved this project (and spent a fair amount of time sampling the peanut butter and even the birdseed :).
-The pine cones only lasted a few days before the squirrels found them and cleaned them out.
-But my three little ones had a wonderful time sitting in front of the window and discussing the different birds who flew over to check out the pinecone treat.
+Result: Kids tend to love this project (and often spend a fair amount of time sampling the peanut butter and even the birdseed :).
+The pine cones may only last a few days before the squirrels find them and clean them out.
+But little ones will have a wonderful time sitting in front of the window and discussing the different birds who fly over to check out the pinecone treat.

 Hand and Footprint Art